Great Restaurants to Try in Seattle

 This laid-back pizzeria and beer bar in Fremont is famous for its wood-fired pizzas and carefully curated craft beer list.
 The Masonry’s casual atmosphere makes it a go-to spot for a relaxed evening with friends.

-- We love the vibe of the Seattle Freemont area and just like hanging out with wine on the patio here, but the pizzas were great too so it’s on our list for a restaurant that is great to try if you’ll be in the area.
+• We love the vibe of the Seattle Fremont area and just like hanging out with wine on the patio here, but the pizzas were great too so it’s on our list for a restaurant that is great to try if you’ll be in the Fremont neighborhood.

 Spinasse